Restaurants, shops and shopping centres, businesses and services, parks, walks and trails, some accommodation.

 Other Pages of Interest:

-This is the world's largest and most detailed web site of shops, restaurants and other businesses serving Bryanston and the northern suburbs of Sandton!
-It is an ideal place for you find the shop you seek and to advertise to well-heeled shoppers.
+This is the world's largest and most detailed web site of shops, restaurants and other businesses serving Sandton and Bryanston!
+It is an ideal place for you find the shop or business you seek, and to advertise to well-heeled shoppers.

-Megaplex's monthly e-newsletter "Shopping in Sandton" alerts the Sandton and Bryanston shopper to all that is new, fresh, and exciting in Benmore Gardens, Bryanston, Buccleuch, Kelvin, Hurlingham, Morningside, Morningside Manor, Gallo Manor, Paulshof, Petervale, Rivonia (Edenburg), Sunninghill, River Club, Duxberry, Parkmore, Wendywood, and Woodmead!
+Megaplex's monthly e-newsletter "Shopping in Sandton" alerts the Sandton and Bryanston shopper to all that is new, fresh, and exciting in the Sandton CBD, Sandown, Sandhurst, Strathavon, Benmore Gardens, Bryanston, Buccleuch, Kelvin, Hurlingham, Morningside, Morningside Manor, Gallo Manor, Paulshof, Petervale, Rivonia (Edenburg), Sunninghill, River Club, Duxberry, Parkmore, Wendywood, and Woodmead!
 We aim to bring you the best bargains, the most interesting restaurants, the liveliest shops.
 If it's not good, we'll also warn you about it.
 Subscribe here.
-See newsletters here: Previous Newsletters 2009-2012, January 2013, February 2013, March 2013, April 2013, May 2013, June 2013, July 2013, August 2013, September 2013, October 2013, November 2013.
+See newsletters here: All Newsletters 2009-date, January, February, March, April.
 Users who e-mail businesses from the site are invited to copy the e-mail to us; in return they are subscribed to the newsletter.

 Kelvin Drive is the central spine of Morningside Manor.
 It has a shopping centre, Morning Glen, now fully revamped, expanded, and open for business.
-Facilities include a Post Office, Postnet, Woolworths food & clothing, Pick 'n Pay supermarket & clothing, Spur, Wimpy, Pizza Perfect, two hairdressers, a bottle store, a Pharmacy, Optician, all ATMs (Capitec, ABSA, FNB, Nedbank, and Standard), huge DIY hardware shop, BP Garage, and tyre repair/replacement.
+Facilities include a Post Office, Postnet, Woolworths food & clothing, Pick 'n Pay supermarket & clothing, Spur, Wimpy, Pizza Perfect, three hairdressers, a bottle store, a Pharmacy, Optician, all ATMs (Capitec, ABSA, FNB, Nedbank, and Standard), huge DIY hardware shop, battery and tyre repair/replacement, and nearby BP Garage.
 Directly opposite there are Medical Rooms and another Pharmacy at Manor Medical Centre.

 At the north-eastern end of Morningside on Kelvin Drive abutting Rivonia we have a little shopping centre, "90Ί on Rivonia" (formerly called the Pavilion).
 Facilities include Nando's, Steers, various other restaurants and take-aways, a hairdresser, a bottle store, Video Hire, ATMs (ABSA, Nedbank, and Standard), Zenex Garage.
 A Spar opened in May 2006.
 It has free parking.

 Rivonia Road is the central spine of Morningside.
-One block away from Kelvin Drive on Rivonia Road opposite Alon Rd is the larger The Wedge, Morningside shopping centre, containing many other restaurants, a Woolworths food store, pharmacy/dispensary, Clicks, Food Lover's Market (aptly named! run by Fruit & Veg City), Nedbank, Mr Price, etc. It has unlimited free parking.
+One block away from Kelvin Drive on Rivonia Road opposite Alon Rd is the larger shopping centre, The Wedge, Morningside, containing a few other restaurants, a Woolworths food store, pharmacy/dispensary, Vet food shop, and Clicks.
+It has unlimited free parking and is due for revamping in late 2016 or early 2017

-The original Morningside shopping centre on Rivonia Road corner Outspan Road has been redeveloped at a cost of R300 million and opened on 11 June 2009.
-Though it has retained its original name, this mall has gone seriously up-market and is many times the size of its modest former self, boasting over 70 shops including Exclusive Books, Pick 'n Pay, and Morningside Dispensary.
-There are umpteen up-market boutiques and a Standard Bank.
+The original Morningside Shopping Centre on Rivonia Road corner Outspan Road was redeveloped at a cost of R300 million and opened on 11 June 2009.
+Though it has retained its original name, this mall has gone seriously up-market and is many times the size of its modest former self, boasting over 70 shops including Exclusive Books, Pick 'n Pay, and Morningside Pharmacy (sister to the Dispensary).
+There are umpteen up-market boutiques, Pick n Pay and Woolworths Food Market.
 The centre also boasts many restaurants such as Signature, the famous Tasha's, Pomodoro and Green Peppercorn.
-It has plenty of parking, free for an hour.
+It has plenty of parking, free for one hour.

 The Morningside Virgin Active Club and gym is on Rivonia Road corner Centre Rd.

-Known to most people as Rivonia, the township of Edenburg is located in the North of Sandton, Johannesburg, stretching from Morningside (First Avenue) north to the N3 highway, centred on Rivonia Road.
+Known to most people (and the Post Office) as Rivonia, the township of Edenburg is located in the North of Sandton, Johannesburg, stretching from Morningside (First Avenue) north to the N3 highway, centred on Rivonia Road and the adjacent Rivonia Boulevard.
 It lies between the Braamfontein Spruit and the Sandspruit: The name "Rivonia" is thought to be derived from the fact that it is located between two rivers.
-You can run, cycle, and walk on the Braamfontein Spruit Trail (accessible down 12th Avenue and Bryanston Drive) and the Sandspruit Trail (accessible down Eighth Avenue).
+You can run, cycle, and walk on the Braamfontein Spruit Trail (accessible down 12th Avenue and Bryanston Drive) and the Sandspruit Trail (partly accessible down Eighth Avenue).

 Rivonia Boulevard between 8th and 10th Avenues is the business hub of the area, with a wide array of restaurants (see Restaurant list here, read Restaurant Reviews here), supermarkets, clubs, banks, shopping centres (e.g. Rivonia Junction, Oriental City Rivonia, Mutual Mews, Early Dawn, Rivonia Village) and other shops in Central Rivonia and Northern Rivonia.
 The local Veterinarian is Rivonia Village Veterinary Clinic, corner 8th Avenue and Stiglingh Road.

 This suburb lies to the north of Rivonia, Witkoppen Road, and the N1 Highway.
-It is well-served with shopping centres, and we currently have most of them listed: Chilli Lane Shopping Centre in the new northern extension of Rivonia Road and Sunninghill Village Shopping Centre, Maxwell Drive on the east.
+It is well-served with shopping centres, and we have all those we know about listed: Chilli Lane Shopping Centre with its smaller companion Chilli on Top Centre in the new northern extension of Rivonia Road, and Sunninghill Village Shopping Centre on Maxwell Drive on the east.
 In the north there is Sunhill Shopping Centre, Cnr Tana and Naivasha Roads.
 Towards the south we have The Square Shopping Centre, cor Naivasha and Leeukop Roads.
-Rivonia Crossing 1 was added to the site in June 2012, with Rivonia Crossing 2 (actually in Paulshof) following in March 2013, leaving only The Core...
+Rivonia Crossing 1 was added to the site in June 2012, with Rivonia Crossing 2 (actually in Paulshof) following in March 2013, and The Core in April 2014.

 The nearest really huge shopping complex to Morningside and Rivonia is in Woodmead next to where the M1 Motorway meets the N1 (the famous Buccleuch Interchange).
 Shops not in any particular centre, and a map giving the location of the centres, can be found here: Shops and Shopping in Woodmead.
 Here we have the Makro, the established Woodmead Value Mart, Woodmead Commercial Park, Woodmead Super Value Centre, Woodmead Square and the new Woodmead Retail Park, all on Waterval Crescent off Woodmead Drive.
+In The Woodlands Office Park Lifestyle Centre there is a gym, medical facilities, coffee shop, printing and dry cleaning.
 See Other Shops in Woodmead here.

 Across Woodmead Drive from the above, the original village shopping centre for locals, Dunwoody Centre, will be found.
 This houses the celebrated Baron and Quail Restaurant, two less notable eateries, a pharmacy, barber, home industry and others.